-Inspect your car for chipped or scratched paint every time you wash it.
-Repair it as soon as possible to prevent corrosion.
-Use the touch-up paint on small chips and scratches.
-More extensive damage should be repaired by a professional.
+Inspect your car for chips or scratches in the paint frequently.
+Repair them right away to prevent corrosion of the metal underneath.
+Use the touch-up paint on small chips and scratches More extensive damage should be repaired by a professional.

 Examine the chip or scratch closely before repairing it.
-If it does not go down to bare metal, clean it with soap and water and apply the touch-up paint.
+If it does not go down to bare metal. clean it with soap and water and apply the touch-up paint.
 If it does go to the metal, apply a coat of primer first.
 After this dries, apply the touch-up paint.
 Build up the paint in the damaged area to the level of the surrounding paint.
 Several thin coats of paint are better than one thick coat.